Website Maintenance and Hosting

 The Cost of Website Maintenance

 A website is like a time bomb with many fuses that are constantly burning out.
-Plugins, extensions, and your website framework (WordPress, Drupal, etc.) need to be updated in order to reduce bugs and hacking.
+You need to update plugins, extensions, and your website framework (WordPress, Drupal, etc.) to reduce bugs and hacking.

 What if I need to change the content of my website?

-Why do you need to upgrade plugins and extensions?
+Why do I need to upgrade plugins and extensions?

-Plugins and extensions are mini-applications that you add onto to your website to increase the features, like having a slideshow on the home page (an easy target for hackers), a video player, a photo gallery, a social media feed, etc. These mini-applications also routinely expire and need to be upgraded or they can become the backdoor that hackers use to access your website.
-Once a new plugin is installed, the website should be checked to see if the new plugin “broke” any website feature.
+Plugins and extensions are mini-applications that we add onto your website to increase features, such as a slideshow on the home page.
+These mini-applications are often updated and need to be upgraded or they can become the backdoor that hackers use to access your website.
+Once a new plugin is installed, the website is checked to see if the new plugin “broke” any website feature.
 Sometimes plugins that worked well together previously are not compatible when upgraded.
 Many website frameworks will alert you when a new version of a plugin is available – but you have to be paying attention.

-Websites are like any other software application you may use, Microsoft Word, Adobe Acrobat, etc., in that they have versions, each new version adds features, or fixes security flaws.
+Websites are like any other software application you use, e.g., Microsoft Word, Adobe Acrobat, etc., in that they have versions.
+Each new version adds features, or fixes security flaws.
 If you don’t upgrade your website then you can’t take advantage of new features and hackers could gain access to your website through some “backdoor”.
 This is why it’s always advisable to keep your website version up-to-date.

-If you have a regular website on a standard hosting service, you are just renting the hosting “space” (not the website software) and they will not perform any upgrades for you.
+If you have a regular website on a standard hosting service, you are just renting the hosting “space” (not the website software).
+Normally the hosting company will not perform any upgrades for you.
 This means that you are responsible for maintaining your website framework, by upgrading it when a new one comes out.
 This could be every month depending on what type of framework your website is built on.
+Or you can hire us and we do this as part of our monthly website hosting and maintenance contract.

 What if I don't have in-house IT?